 Missing Class: You expect me to be present for lecture.
 I expect the same of you.
 There is nothing more embarrassing, for both us, than for me to call your name and have you not be there to answer.
 But, at the same time, conflicts arise.
 It is never a problem to miss class if, for example, you are out of town or have a health issue.
-Simply put an X by your name and in the correct date column in the Google absence sheet and send me and your assigned TF an e-mail explaining the situation.
-Failure to do so will decrease your participation points, as will missing too many classes, even with notification.
-There is no need to put a reason in the sheet.
-An X is enough.
+Just email Preceptor and your assigned TF explaining the situation.
+Please do so on the day you will be missing class.
+We don’t need advanced warning.

 Major Emergencies: We are not monsters.
 If you are hit with a major emergency — the sort of thing that necessitates the involvement of your Resident Dean — we will be sympathetic.
 Speak with your TF.